zalando/nakadi/docs/Timelines.md

 ## Proceed with timeline creation

-Once all instances reacted accordingly, the creation proceeds with the initiator inserting the necessary database entries in timelines table and by snapshotting the latest available offset at the existing storage.
+Once all instances reacted, the creation proceeds with the initiator inserting the necessary database entries in the timelines table, and by snapshotting the latest available offset for the existing storage.
+It also creates a topic in the new storage.
 Be aware that if a timeline partition has never been used, the offset stored is -1.
 If it has a single event, the offset is zero and so on.

-## Removes lock and notify all instances again
+## Remove lock and notify all instances again

 Following the same logic for initiating the creation of a timeline, locks are deleted and version is bumped.
-All Nakadi instances react accordingly by removing their local locks and switching timeline if necessary.
+All Nakadi instances react by removing their local locks and switching timeline if necessary.

 ```
 - timelines